Fly. Repair. Compete. Build.

 Q4: How is the competition funded?

 What's left of the Jump Start fees after school equipment purchases go back into the program to pay for the Championship course maintenance.
 Plus a lot of volunteer time.
-The program was designed to be low cost and high fun.
+The program was designed to be low cost, high stick time and intergalactic fun.